romainberger/127-ssh/README.md

 Whenever you type something in your prompt that exit as a command not found, the script will work.
 It tries to find an ssh configuration with a `Host` corresponding to the command you typed.

+Let's say you want to ssh into your `coolserver` but you forgot to type `ssh` you'll get:

+    $ coolserver
+    zsh: command not found: coolserver

+With 127-ssh:

+    $ coolserver
+    SSH Host "coolserver" found
+    user@coolserver.com's password:

 # LICENSE

 MIT